 If you’re a shutterbug, too, you might want to grab an umbrella or poncho and hit the streets!
 (Obviously avoid this option if it’s lightning or there are high winds in the area.)

-The Historic District is the most photogenic district, in my opinion.
+The Historic District is the most photogenic district, in my opinion, but they’re all interesting.

 Try strolling through Forsyth Park, the squares, and along Jones Street to see if any pretty vignettes speak to you.